EPCompSci/ios-term-3-portfolio-2020-VarunSaini02/README.md

 Ultimately, I hope that my portfolio illustrates my intellectual vitality for the world of programming and accurately displays the skill sets that I have gained throughout my iOS class.

 ## Programming Experience
-Intermediate–Advanced experience with Python (began 2010)
+* Intermediate/Advanced experience with Python (began 2010)
-Intermediate–Advanced experience with Java (began 2018)
+* Intermediate/Advanced experience with Java (began 2018)
-Intermediate experience with C/C++ (began 2018 with Arduino)
+* Intermediate experience with C/C++ (began 2018 with Arduino)
-Intermediate experience with Swift/Xcode (began early 2020)
+* Intermediate experience with Swift/Xcode (began early 2020)

 ## My Apps